minetest-mods-camp/doomsday/README.md

 **In NodeCore**: Surround a lit torch on all 6 faces with lux cobble.
 Surround those on all faces with blocks of solid lode.

+N.B. it doesn't matter what order you place the nodes, but they need to be placed manually by a player.